close btn

 Additional duties as assigned.

-• Minimum 3 years of campaign or organizing experience with or in progressive politics
+• Minimum 2-3 years of campaign and/or political organizing experience working with campaigns, in politics, or at an organization that makes endorsements

 • Excellent communication and presentation skills, both written and oral